isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This is a reasonable use of a thread, for which `detach()` is commonly used.
 There are problems, though.
 How do we monitor the detached thread to see if it is alive?
-Something might go wrong with the heartbeat, and loosing a heartbeat can be very serious in a system for which it is needed.
+Something might go wrong with the heartbeat, and losing a heartbeat can be very serious in a system for which it is needed.
 So, we need to communicate with the heartbeat thread (e.g., through a stream of messages or notification events using a `condition_variable`).